sayyadshahid/sayyadshahid/README.md

 ### 🚀 Projects

+#### 💻 Hospital Management System (Dynamic)
+*Tech Stack: React, FastAPI, MongoDB*
+This is my **first dynamic full-stack project** where I implemented user registration, hospital service management, and real-time data operations.
+This project helped me understand how frontend and backend communicate using REST APIs, and it marked a major step in my journey as a full-stack developer.

 #### 🎮 Pokedex
 *Tech Stack: HTML, CSS, JavaScript*
 Designed and developed a responsive static website dedicated to showcasing India's largest Pokémon collection.